jrs-coding-school/recursion/README.md

 * When a program calls a function, that function goes on top of the call stack.
 This similar to a stack of books.
 * You add things one at a time.
 * Ability to maintain state at different levels of recursion.
-* In other words, you can’t access a value within an item in the stack from another item in the stack.
-* Then, when you are ready to take something off (when the function call is completed), you always take off the top item in the stack.
+* When a function completes, the item is taken off the top of the stack.

 ## disadvantages of recursion